 The only thoughts running through my head at the time were things like “Why?
 What did I do to deserve this?
 What have I done?
 Why is this happening?
 How do I stop all of this?”

-Why?
+- Why?
 You deserve this

-What did I ever do to deserve this?
+- What did I ever do to deserve this?
 You were born

 At first, the only answer I got was silence.
 But when the pain kept growing the answer finally came to me.
 It came in the form of a single word… One word that my life partner depression would gently whisper into my ear like a lover…

 After that my life became a cycle of pain and self-abuse and I even started seeking out ways to increase my pain.
 Pain was the only thing that validated my existence.
 I would feel like shit and feel completely dead inside.

 My life partner and the accompanying pain were the only things that proved I was even still alive.
 Even though they were the reasons that I felt like a failure.

 Depression became the only thing able to confirm that I was even alive.
-Without them, life was like a dark, pitch black hole.
+Without them, life was like a pitch-black hole.
 I could hear the dull sounds of the world around me but it sounded so far away that it might not have even been there at all.
 Just another cruel joke my mind decided to play on me.
 Like I was drowning in the dark that was my mind that now no longer belonged to me.

 But Then Even Depression Left Me

 Even my life partner had left me.
 No longer did I have anyone whispering in my ear.
 The pain itself even faded.
 I didn’t feel anything.
 I was no longer bored with life, I was completely tired of life.
 Instead, I was tired of living.
 And every day I’d think “I hate my life”.